barralf/deeplearning-coursera/4. Convolutional Neural Networks/README.md

 Case studies on following famous Conv Nets: LeNet-5, AlexNet, and VGG.

 ## Residual Networks (ResNets)
 Very very deep NNs are difficult to train because of vanishing and exploding gradients problems.
+Fortunately Residual Networks, introduced by He et al., train much deeper networks than were previously practically feasible with normal NN also called Plain Networks.

 We use `skip connection` as a solution which makes you take the activation from one layer and suddenly feed it to another layer even much deeper in NN.
 That allows you to train large NNs even with layers greater than 100!